 - Get Medical Treatment: It is common to hear that you should make a report after an accident.
 But as an injured bicycle rider, you would most likely not be in a physical shape to file a police report.
 The best thing to do is get treated and focus on it.
 While receiving treatment, keep receipt of every treatment cost and other out-of-pocket expenses.
 Ensure your doctor makes detailed entries as they are evidence to show your injury extent.
 Also, take pictures if you can; photographic evidence is always helpful.

 - Obtain a Police Report: Massachusetts law enforcement agencies always respond to accident scenes.
 Once you feel up to it, find out the agency that handled your case, and get an accident report from them.
 You can also apply online if you choose not to visit the agency’s office.

 - Track Down Witnesses: Chances are the investigating agency spoke to witnesses and still has their contact details.
 Track them down, and see if they still actively remember everything that happened.
 Then ask them if they will testify on your behalf.

 - Gather Evidence: You also need to gather as much evidence as you can.
 Depending on how long you spent in the hospital, you might need to get the proof you need from the police.
 If they called an accident reconstruction expert to the scene, get their report.

 Involve a Lawyer: Due to the severe nature of bicycle injuries, a lawyer is your best bet at maximizing compensation.
 While you recover, they will handle the investigation and get all the evidence your claim needs to succeed.

-Kelly & Associates Can Help With Your Bicycle Accident Claim
+Michael Kelly Can Help With Your Bicycle Accident Claim

 Recovering from a bicycle accident will take a lot of time and willpower, leaving you with little time to work on your claim.
 But if you team up with our experienced lawyers, we will work on your case while you focus on your recovery.
 Contact us today to find out more about our services.